JoerenAguila/WEave-CAN_OOP/README.md

      java weave_gui
      ```

 By following these steps, you will launch the **WEave CAN** application, which combines the backend inventory and order management system with a user-friendly graphical interface built using **Java Swing**.

----

-By merging traditional Filipino weaving practices with modern technological tools, **WEave CAN** offers a platform for artisans to enhance their businesses while promoting cultural heritage and economic sustainability.
+Thus, merging traditional Filipino weaving practices with modern technological tools, **WEave CAN** offers a platform for artisans to enhance their businesses while promoting cultural heritage and economic sustainability.

 ---